 Your DMU Labs

-New for this academic year, DMU has introduced Your DMU Labs a service to allow you to securely access the resources you need to assist you with your studies remotely from home.
+Your DMU Labs is a service to allow you to securely access the resources you need to assist you with your studies remotely from home.

 Logging onto the machines remotely will give a similar experience as being sat on campus using them and you will be able to remotely launch all the applications on that desktop.

 Physical lab machines will be available for remote access between 7.30am to 12 midnight seven days a week (priority will be given to timetabled sessions during core teaching hours).

 In addition to this, we are also providing 24/7 access to virtual applications and desktops that can be launched in a web browser.
 This access will be for most of the teaching software titles available at the university.